stevegt/cc-guide/README.md

 decentralized systems help to foster a sense of community and shared purpose that can be difficult to achieve in centralized systems.

-## Why was decentralization not feasible before now?
+## Why is decentralization becoming more feasible now?

 The system we describe here is only now becoming feasible due to advances in technology, including the capabilities of modern browsers